ashishssoni/dynamic-socket-reports/README.md

    ```

 2. **Start the WebSocket Server**
-  after starting the server use to connect to websocket:
+  For nodemon mode: After starting the server use to connect to websocket:
    ```bash
    npm run start-websocket
    ```